VB.NET program that uses directives#Const SPECIAL = 1

 Caution: One problem with preprocessing directives is bit rot.
 Code that is not compiled because of an #If may become buggy or invalid.

-Summary.
+A summary.
 Directives add another layer of compilation to VB.NET programs.
-They can be considered a program on top of an actual VB.NET program.
 With #If, #Const and even #Region, we access another set of abilities in this language.